Ajibaji/fizzbuzz/README.md

-# student-directory #
+# FIZZBUZZ #

 A VERY basic game of FizzBuzz

 ## HOW TO USE ##